symfony-cmf/symfony-cmf-docs/components/routing.rst

 The Symfony2 routing mechanism is itself a ``RouterInterface`` implementation, which means you can use it as a Router in the ``ChainRouter``.
 This allows you to use the default routing declaration system.
-Read more about this router in the `Routing`_ component article of the core documentation.
+Read more about this router in the `Routing Component`_ article of the core documentation.

 Dynamic Router
 ~~~~~~~~~~~~~~